clalimarmo/json-gcs/README.md

 It's compatible with RequireJS, I haven't tried it in other contexts.

 So that there isn't a package dependency on jquery, we pass it into the initialization function.
 We only use the `ajax` method of jquery, so if you don't already use jquery, and don't want to introduce it to your project you can provide your own http adapter, as long as the `ajax` method matches jquery's signature and behavior.
 (This also simplifies testing).

+Also note: while we assume that `http.ajax` will match the jquery method's signature, the success and error callbacks can be passed whatever you want, as long as your callbacks agree with your implementation of the ajax method.

 ## Development